Harvey Haddix: Early life

-Haddix was born in Medway, Ohio, located just outside Springfield.
-He was nicknamed "the Kitten" in St. Louis for his resemblance to Harry "The Cat" Brecheen, a left-hander on the Cardinals during Haddix's rookie campaign.
+Born on September 18, 1925 in Medway, Ohio, located just outside Springfield, Haddix was the third son of Nellie Mae Greider-Haddix and Harvey Haddix Sr..
+His parents were farmers near Westville in west central Ohio, 20 miles from Medway.

 Near-perfect game

 Haddix took a perfect game into the 13th inning against the Milwaukee Braves on May 26, 1959.
-He retired 36 consecutive batters in 12 innings, essentially relying on two pitches: fastball and slider.
-However, Braves pitcher Lew Burdette was also pitching a shutout, which was seriously jeopardized on only three occasions: the 3rd inning, when a Pittsburgh base-running blunder negated three consecutive singles; the 9th, when Pittsburgh finally advanced a runner as far as third base; and the 10th, when Pirates pinch hitter Dick Stuart came within a few feet of a two-run homer.
+The then 33-year-old retired 36 consecutive batters in 12 innings, essentially relying on two pitches: fastball and slider.
+However, Braves pitcher Lew Burdette was also pitching a shutout, which was seriously jeopardized on three occasions: in the third inning, when a Pirates base-running blunder negated three consecutive singles; the ninth, when the visitors advanced a runner to third base; and 10th, when Pirates pinch hitter Dick Stuart came within a few feet of a two-run homer.

+What made Haddix's performance even more impressive was that it came against a star-studded Braves team on its home field.
+The line-up featured future Hall of Famers Hank Aaron and Eddie Mathews as well as All-Stars Del Crandall and Johnny Logan and sluggers Joe Adcock and Wes Covington.
+The Braves won the NL pennant in 1957 and 1958 and would be eliminated in a three-game playoff later in the 1959 season.
+Mazeroski said of Haddix's dominance, "Usually you have one or two great or spectacular defensive plays in these no-hitters.
+Not that night.
+It was the easiest game I ever played in."